lagvier/you-get/README.md

 [You-Get](https://you-get.org/) is a tiny command-line utility to download media contents (videos, audios, images) from the Web, in case there is no other handy way to do it.

-I've forked this repo to incorporate support for KissAnime, which the main repo may or may not support as it includes third-party modules.
+I've forked this repo to incorporate support for KissAnime, which the main repo may or may not support as it includes third-party modules, as well as the ability to download a whole range of episodes concurrently through the use of multiprocessing.

 Here's how you use `you-get` to download a video from [this web page](https://kissanime.to/Anime/Koutetsujou-no-Cabaneli/episode-001?id=124532):